Blood Disorders: Insights into Anaemia & Haemoglobin Disorders

 In general, anaemia is characterised by reduced haemoglobin levels, leading to anaemic symptoms, such as fatigue and dizziness, and it disturbs cognitive development and productivity in the workplace.

-Sickle cell anaemia is an inherited red blood cell disorder in which there aren’t enough healthy red blood cells to carry oxygen throughout our body.
-This difference in cell shape happens when there is a gene defect or mutation in the beta-globin gene.
+Sickle cell anaemia is an inherited blood disorder where the body does not have enough healthy red blood cells to carry oxygen.
+This condition happens because of a gene defect or mutation in the beta-globin gene.

-The flexible, round red blood cells normally move easily through blood vessels.
-The red blood cells are shaped like sickles or crescent moons in sickle cell anaemia.
-The sickle cells die early, which causes a constant shortage of red blood cells.
-Also, these abnormal red blood cells become hard and sticky, and when they travel through small blood vessels, they get stuck and clog the blood flow.
+Normally, red blood cells are round and flexible, allowing them to move easily through blood vessels.
+In sickle cell anaemia, however, the cells are shaped like sickles or crescent moons.
+These sickle-shaped cells die early, leading to a constant shortage of red blood cells.
+They are also hard and sticky, which causes them to block small blood vessels and slow down blood flow.

 Thalassaemia

 Thalassaemia is a group of inherited blood disorders.
-It is characterised by a reduced amount or absence of one or more globin chains.
+It occurs when the body makes less or none of one or more types of globin chains.

-Healthy people have all pairs of alpha- and beta-globin genes working hard to produce the required alpha- and beta-globin chains throughout their lives; if one or more of the genes do not work or are defective, the individual will have thalassaemia.
+In healthy people, all pairs of alpha and beta globin genes work together to produce the necessary globin chains throughout life.
+When one or more of these genes do not work properly or are defective, thalassaemia develops.

-According to the World Health Organization (WHO), iron deficiency anaemia is the most common cause, affecting almost two billion people worldwide, including Malaysia.
+According to the World Health Organization (WHO), iron deficiency anaemia is the most common type of anaemia.
+It affects nearly two billion people worldwide, including many in Malaysia.

 Note: Dr Lee Tze Yan is a senior lecturer and an active researcher at Perdana University.
 A biomedical scientist by training, he holds an MSc in Molecular Biology and a PhD in Molecular Medicine from Universiti Putra Malaysia.
 He is interested in science policy and is also an active Young Scientist Network (YSN-ASM) member.
 He is the honorary advisor for the 7th National Biomedical Science Gathering Malaysia (7th NBSG).